Italian submarine Ambra: SLC Conversion

-Following the request of Captain Junio Valerio Borghese, new commander of Decima Flottiglia MAS, Ambra was transferred to that division to be converted to a SLC(Siluro a Lunga Corsa which means long running torpedo) submarine in addition to already operating Scirè.
+Following the request of Captain Junio Valerio Borghese, new commander of Decima Flottiglia MAS, Ambra was transferred to that division to be converted to an SLC (Siluro a Lunga Corsa, which means long running torpedo) submarine in addition to already operating Scirè.
 Captain Arillo was retained as Ambra's commander.
 During the conversion, three SLC units were fitted onto the boat on her deck, two placed side by side in the aft, and one on her bow, the submarine's deck gun was also removed to accommodate SLC units and the tower was modified to better adapt for the new role.
 With a weight of 2.8 tons, these SLC cylinders were able to withstand depths up to 90 meters.

 During April 11–19, 1942, Ambra performed a training mission off the western coast of Sardinia following the completion of the conversion procedure.

 On April 29, 1942, Ambra left La Spezia to conduct an operation against the naval base at Alexandria.
 After reviewing the aerophotographs of the port of Alexandria it was realized that the British battleships HMS Valiant and HMS Queen Elizabeth were severely damaged by the SLC attack on December 18, but not sunk.
 It was therefore decided to launch a new SLC attack against Alexandria: the designated targets were HMS Queen Elizabeth and the submarine depot ship HMS Medway.

 On May 5, 1942, Ambra arrived at Leros and embarked SLC and their crews.
 On May 9 (or 12) 1942 Ambra left Leros to her designated area where she arrived in the evening of May 14, 1942, in view of Alexandria's harbor.
 At 20:50 three SLCs were released and headed for the port.
 However, due to existing currents, Ambra drifted while the preparation were under way, and released SLC units in the wrong place.
 As a result, SLC units wandered along the coast looking for port access, and couldn't locate it.
 Running out of fuel or due to malfunctions, all three SLC units sank, and the mission was a complete failure.
 Meanwhile, at 21:05 Ambra left the area and headed back to the base.
 On May 24, 1942, she reached La Spezia.
 This was the last operation against Alexandria not only because of the failure, but also because following the Italian-German advance in Egypt, most Mediterranean Fleet ships were transferred to Palestine or to the Red Sea.